MarkAdell/my_articles/postgres_isolation_and_locking/README.md

 One of the primary use cases for locking is to prevent anomalies such as the **Lost Update**, which can occur in lower isolation levels such as `READ COMMITTED`.

-The **Lost Update** anomaly occurs when two transactions attempt to update the same data concurrently, and the changes made by one transaction are overwritten by the other, resulting in the loss of the first transaction's updates.
+The **Lost Update** anomaly occurs when two transactions attempt to update the same data concurrently, and the changes made by one transaction are overwritten by the other, resulting in the loss of the first transaction updates.

 There are two common approaches to locking: pessimistic locking and optimistic locking.

 ### Pessimistic Locking

 Pessimistic locking assumes that conflicts will happen and so it prevents them by acquiring locks on the data.
-This means that a transaction will block other concurrent transactions from accessing the same data until it's done.
+This means that a transaction will block other concurrent transactions from accessing the same data until it completes.
 There are two types of pessimistic locks: Shared lock and Exclusive lock.

 **Shared Lock:** A shared lock allows multiple transactions to read the same data concurrently but prevents them from updating it.